flyingwolf1701/HyperTrader/docs/strategy_doc_v9.md

     - To DECLINE: All 4 stop-losses triggered (100% cash)

 **RESET Mechanism**:
-- **Trigger**: Portfolio returns to 100% long from RETRACEMENT or RECOVER
+- **Trigger**: Portfolio returns to 100% long from RETRACEMENT or RECOVERY
 - **Actions**:
     - Reset unit counters to 0
     - Update allocation values based on new position value (capturing compound growth)